GSA/automate.fedramp.gov/content/documentation/ssp/6-security-controls.md

 Within the OSCAL-based FedRAMP baselines, control statements and control objectives are tagged with a response-point FedRAMP Extension.
-Every control statement designated as a response-point in the baseline must have a statement with the control\'s `implemented-requirement` assembly.
+Every control statement designated as a response-point in the baseline must have a statement with the control's `implemented-requirement` assembly.
 Please note that control objective response points are used for the SAP and SAR.